h4775346/expansion-management-api/README.md

 ```

 That's it!
 The system will automatically:
+- 📦 Clone the repository inside the container
 - 📦 Install all dependencies (using --legacy-peer-deps to resolve conflicts)
 - 🗄️ Set up MySQL and MongoDB
 - 🔄 Run database migrations